 'Do you need a doctor?'
 'Boil water for safe drinking.'
 'What is your name?'

-These and other basic phrases can change lives profoundly during times of crisis response.
-Yet often communication fails because humanitarian aid workers and the affected populations do not speak the same language.
+Basic phrases that can change and save lives in a humanitarian emergency.
+Yet often communication fails because humanitarian aid workers and the people affected do not speak the same language.
 Information in the wrong language is useless.

-- Building spider networks of diaspora translators who are trained and can provide immediate assistance
+- Building networks of trained translators, often in the diaspora, who can provide immediate assistance.

 - Developing freely downloadable multilingual glossary apps to support the consistent translation of key terms.

 - Promoting the use and development of machine translation and other language technology tools for emergency response.